longitude-one/doctrine-spatial/docs/index.rst

 ..
 Doctrine spatial extension documentation master file, created by Alexandre Tranchant

-Welcome to Doctrine spatial extension's documentation!
+Welcome to Doctrine-Spatial extension's documentation!
 ######################################################

-Doctrine spatial extension provides spatial types and spatial functions for doctrine.
-It allows you to manage spatial entity and to store them into your database server.
+Doctrine-Spatial extension provides spatial types and spatial functions for doctrine.
+It allows you to manage spatial entities and to store them into your database server.

-Currently, doctrine spatial extension provides two dimension general geometric and geographic spatial types, two-dimension points, linestrings, polygon and two-dimension multi-points, multi-linestrings, multi-polygons.
-Doctrine spatial is only compatible with MySql and PostgreSql.
-For better security and better resilience of your spatial data, we recommend that you favor the PostgreSql database server because of `the shortcomings and vulnerabilities of MySql`_.
+Currently, Doctrine-Spatial extension supports two-dimension geometric and geographic spatial types.
+These include points, linestrings, polygons, and their multi-dimensional counterparts (multi-points, multi-linestrings, and multi-polygons).
+It is compatible with MySQL and PostgreSQL databases.

 This project was initially created by Derek J. Lambert in 2015.
-In March 2020, Alexandre Tranchant forked the originally project because of unactivity for two years.
-Feel free to :doc:`contribute <./Contributing>`.
-Any help is welcomed:
+In March 2020, Alexandre Tranchant forked the originally project due to inactivity for two years.
+We welcome contribution (see the contribution :doc:`guide <./Contributing>`.

+Here are some areas where your help would be appreciated:

-* to implement third and fourth dimension in spatial data,
+* Implementing support for third and fourth dimensions in spatial data,
-* to implement new spatial function,
+* Implementing new spatial functions,
-* to complete documentation and fix typos, *(I'm not fluent in english)*
+* Improving documentation by completing it and fixing typos *(even if your English isn't perfect, we can still use your help!)*
-* to implement new abstracted platforms like Microsoft Sql Server.
+* Implementing support for new database platforms, such as Microsoft SQL Server.

 Contents
 ********